The pain and passion shared by Liverpool and Crystal Palace in an intriguing Community Shield

 “So these are the two feelings we have.
 But again, if you haven’t done something wrong and you feel punished, you never feel good.
 So I think it’s all of us, it’s the same, and this is how we feel, or how we felt about the Uefa decision.”

-But before they discover their ultimate fate, Glasner will have to lead his side into battle at the same stomping grounds where history was achieved in May.
-Up for grabs is another piece of silverware which could be added to a proliferating trophy collection at Selhurst Park.
+But before they discover their ultimate fate, Glasner will have to lead his side into battle at the same stomping ground where history was achieved in May.
+Up for grabs is another piece of silverware which could double the trophy collection at Selhurst Park.

-Glasner insists ongoing off-pitch matters has not affected their pre-match preparations as they return to Wembley.
+Glasner insists ongoing off-pitch matters have not affected their pre-match preparations as they return to Wembley.

 “So it just makes no sense, and the players really did very well the whole pre-season and training, worked very hard.
 We said, OK, on the 11th of August we will get the final verdict, and we will accept it, so it’s the only thing we can do.”